DisplayLink/evdi/docs/details.md

 * `handle` to an opened device
 * `edid` should be a pointer to a memory block with contents of an EDID of a monitor that will be exposed to kernel
 * `edid_length` is the length of the EDID block (typically 512 bytes, or more if extension blocks are present)
+* `modes` It is a pointer to c-style table with display modes that are supported by client but not listed in edid.
+Can be NULL
+* `modes_length` is the number of modes in modes table

 #### Disconnecting